 Where Can You Find Form W-4?

 Your employer should give you a W-4 form to fill out as part of your onboarding process when you're hired.
-You can likely obtain a new one from your employer or your workplace's human resources department if you want to make changes to your form.
+You can likely obtain a new one from your employer or from your workplace's human resources department if you want to make changes to your form.
 You can also find Form W-4 through the "Forms and Instructions" link on the IRS.gov homepage.
 You can fill out most of the info in your computer's PDF reader, but you'll still have to print the form and physically sign and date it.

 Contact the IRS by phone at 1-800-829-3676 to request the form if you'd prefer to have a copy mailed to you.